sahib/rmlint/docs/gui.rst

 to delete this file, a green checkmark will make it keep it.
 The user can edit those to his liking.

 Additionally, the view can be filtered after a search query.
+In the simplest case this filters by a path element, in more complex usecases you can also filter by size, mtime and twincount.
+The latter can be done by adding ``size:10K`` or ``size:1M-2M,3M-4M`` to the query (similar with ``mtime:`` and ``count:``).

 Once happy with the results, the user can generate a script out of the results (all or just those that are visible).